InvaHealth/InvaHealthDDdescriptors/README.md

 # **Repository**

 Literature engine (<a href="https://access.clarivate.com/login?app=wos&alternative=true&shibShireURL=https:%2F%2Fwww.webofknowledge.com%2F%3Fauth%3DShibboleth&shibReturnURL=https:%2F%2Fwww.webofknowledge.com%2F%3Fmode%3DNextgen%26action%3Dtransfer%26path%3D%252Fwos%26DestApp%3DUA&referrer=mode%3DNextgen%26path%3D%252Fwos%26DestApp%3DUA%26action%3Dtransfer&roaming=true">Web of Science</a>, <a href="https://scholar.google.com">Google Scholar</a>, <a href="https://www.google.com">Google search engine</a>, <a href="https://pubmed.ncbi.nlm.nih.gov">Pubmed</a>, <a href="https://scielo.org/en/">Scielo</a>) or original source (targeted collection) from which the reference was collected (see <a href="https://doi.org/10.1038/s41597-020-00586-z">Diagne et al. 2020 <em>Scientific Data</em></a> for further details); cells are left empty when no repository was specified or the reference was shared by external users that did not give any information about this.

+# **Reference_ID**

+Identifier for the reference where the cost entry is reported; note that this field is currently being improved internally to have a consistent terminology across references within the database.

 # **Descriptors “Availability/Previous\_materials”**